 Joseph Pomeroy, Assistant Head Teacher at St Mary and St Michael Catholic Primary School, London.

-'Faye provided us with ISDR training in the Spring term 2018.
-It was brilliant.
-My staff reported how clear she had made it and she certainly went the extra with further links and online support as well.'
+‘Faye provided us with ISDR training and it was brilliant.
+My staff reported how clear she had made it and she certainly went the extra with further links and online support as well.’

 Karen Hardman, Headteacher of St. Mary Magdalen’s CE Primary School, Accrington.